Skip to Content

 A: Most repair-vs-replace decisions come down to three things: age, what failed, and repair cost compared to a comparable new dishwasher.
 Newer dishwashers with straightforward issues are often worth repairing.
 Older units with major problems, repeated breakdowns, or leak concerns may be better candidates for replacement.

-In Florida homes, hard water buildup and humidity can accelerate certain dishwasher problems (like drain restrictions, spray-arm clogs, and door sealing issues).
-That doesn’t automatically mean you need a new dishwasher — but it does make regular cleaning and accurate diagnosis more important.
+In Florida homes, hard water buildup and humidity can accelerate certain dishwasher problems, especially drain restrictions, spray-arm clogs, odors, and door sealing issues.
+That does not automatically mean you need a new dishwasher, but it does make cleaning, maintenance, and accurate diagnosis more important.

 • If it’s leaking onto the floor: stop running it and get it diagnosed before the next cycle.

-• If it’s under ~5 years old: repair is usually the first option (especially if parts are available).
+• If it’s under about 5 years old: repair is usually the first option, especially if parts are available.

 • If it’s 8–12+ years old: replacement often makes more sense for expensive repairs or repeat issues.

-• If the repair estimate is over ~50% of a comparable new dishwasher: replacement usually wins (especially on older units).
+• If the repair estimate is over about 50% of a comparable new dishwasher: replacement usually wins, especially on older units.

 • If it has had 2–3 repairs recently: replacement may reduce the odds of “another breakdown next month.”